 1961 – The ministry, then known as the San Jose Rescue Mission, moved to a larger facility where it began providing shelter as well as meals to the homeless.

 1964 – Pauline opened the New Hope Home for Women and Children.
 Today this program is known as Heritage Home for pregnant homeless women and newborn babies.

 1969 – The San Jose Rescue Mission merged with May and Mac McLean’s boys ranch in the nearby Santa Cruz Mountains and summer camp in Lake Tahoe for boys from broken homes.

 1979 – Lester and Pauline retired and the board of directors appointed Pat Robertson as president.

 1983 – San Jose Rescue Mission changed its name to Cityteam, a name which more accurately represented its expanding urban focus.

-The same year, the summer camp was relocated to 172 acres in the Santa Cruz Mountains, and the name was changed to Camp MayMac in honor of May and Mac McClean, who dedicated their lives to providing a safe haven for children.
+1983 – The summer camp was relocated to 172 acres in the Santa Cruz Mountains, and the name was changed to Camp MayMac in honor of May and Mac McClean, who dedicated their lives to providing a safe haven for children.

 1987 – Philadelphia churches called upon Cityteam to start their national expansion to the East Coast by serving people in need located throughout the Greater Delaware Valley.
 During this time period, Cityteam started a long-term recovery program for men.
 Cityteam is now located in the heart of Chester, Pennsylvania where more than 33 percent of the population lives below the poverty line.